JereKuusela/valheim-expand_world/publish/README.md

 When doing this, enable `Server only` on the config to remove version check.

+## Migration from version 1.3

+- Back up your world.
+- If you have created custom biomes of Mistlands, Black Forest or Plains with `amount` parameter in `expand_world.yaml` then you need to add `seed: swamp` to the related world entries.

 ## Migration from version 1.1

 - Back up your world.